General guidelines and measures

 If you are travelling to the Netherlands you are required to show a negative covid-19 PCR test result (exemptions to this are countries noted on the EU list of safe countries).

-If you are coming from a country outside the EU/Schengen area, you are also required to present a negative test declaration bearing your signature.
+If you are travelling from a country outside the EU/Schengen area, you are also required to present a negative test declaration bearing your signature.

-And if you are travelling by aircraft or ferry, you should provide a negative test result from a rapid test done no more than 4 hours prior to boarding the aircraft or ferry.
+Travellers arriving by aircraft or ferry must also provide proof that they have tested negative for coronavirus following a rapid test done no more than 4 hours prior to boarding.

 More information about the negative covid-19 test result and declaration you can find on this website of the government.